Continuing Education

 In order to keep current with issues that relate to the volunteer role, our volunteers are required to complete 12 hours of continuing education per year.
 For new volunteers, continuing education hours are prorated by the percentage of the year the advocate was a volunteer.
 The requirement applies to all volunteers who have been sworn and not discharged, regardless of whether they are assigned to a case.

-CASA Events:
+CASA event

-When: Thursday, February 12, 2026
+When: Thursday, May 14, 2026

 Time: 12:00 - 1:00 p.m.
+EST

 Cost: No cost